ashiqur0202/Machine-Learning/README.md

 - [ ] **Kaggle Competitions**: Participate in Kaggle competitions to apply your skills.
 - [ ] **Research and Publications**: Contribute to ML research or publish your projects.

-## Repository Structure

-- **/Projects**: Contains practical machine learning projects.
-- **/Tutorials**: Offers tutorials and guides for various ML topics.
-- **/Resources**: Provides useful books, papers, and courses.
-- **/Challenges**: Includes code challenges and problem-solving exercises.
-- **/Contributing**: Learn how to contribute to this repository.

 ## Contribution
 We encourage contributions from the machine learning community.
-If you have tutorials, projects, or resources to share, please read our [contribution guidelines](/Contributing.md).